What are Gold ETFs?

 - Buy in smaller quantities: Gold ETFs can allow an investor to buy as low as one unit (one gram of gold).
 While buying physical gold, one can buy smaller units, but it is usually considered insignificant.

-- Transparency: Gold ETFs are traded on a stock exchange, and hence every transaction is extremely transparent.
+- Transparency: These are traded on a stock exchange, and hence every transaction is extremely transparent.
 The gold price is the same across India.
 This is not the case with physical gold, as they are usually purchased from retailers or jewelers.

 Who Should Invest in Gold ETF?